A-SunsetMkt-Forks/TSforge/README.md

 ## About

-A collection of activation/evaluation extension methods for Windows 7 through 11.
+A collection of activation/evaluation extension methods for Windows Vista through 11.

 Note: We provide no support for direct use of this tool.
 The only supported implementation of the methods presented here is in [Microsoft Activation Scripts](https://massgrave.dev).